smjones87/jones-portfolio/final_project_SamanthaJones.md

 Reader statement: As a reader, I want to know where in the world the LGBTI community are harmed, so that I can advocate better and support the cause.

-Call to action: Use your voice to advocate for LGBTI rights in the United States and internationally, and if you can donate to organizations that support these efforts.
+Call to action: Use your voice to advocate for LGBTI rights in the United States and internationally, and if you can, donate to organizations that support these efforts.

 ### Initial Sketches